Cbot-XRPL/Cbot-Contest-Entry/contest_submissions/URI-Token-Remit/README.md

 2. Or you can do it sending the transaction below:

-Set the hook to activate (HookOn) is when a Invoke, Payment and URIToken_Buy transaction happens.
+Set the hook to activate (HookOn) is when a Invoke or a payment happens.
 You can verify iyour HookOn value (0xfffffffffffffffffffffffffffffffffffffff7ffffffffffffffffffbffffe) in this website: [Richards Hook On Calc](https://richardah.github.io/xrpl-hookon-calculator/)

     const prepared = {
       "TransactionType": "SetHook",